The Paradox of Power: Why Speed is the Enemy of Precision

 - Control Method: Mechanical Clutch

 - Result: The technician must use "pulse" triggers to avoid overdriving.
-Despite this, 2 out of 10 screws show slight marring on the head because the initial 600 RPM burst caused the bit to "dance" before seating.
+Despite this, our internal testing suggests a risk of ~2/10 screws showing slight marring because the initial RPM burst caused the bit to "dance" before seating.

 Scenario B: The Specialized Low-RPM Precision Tool